Skip to content

 Manage Access Audits

-The Microsoft SQL Server (MSSQL) connector supports access auditing to help organizations track user activity, meet compliance requirements, and enhance security monitoring.
-Access audit logs are collected from Microsoft SQL Server audit files stored in Azure Blob Storage and processed by the connector.
+The Microsoft SQL Server connector provides access auditing capabilities to help organizations track user activity, ensure compliance, and enhance security monitoring.
+This feature allows you to collect and process audit logs from Microsoft SQL Server audit files.
+Audit logs can be stored in Azure Blob Storage (for Azure SQL) or in local file systems (for on-premises SQL Server installations).

 Audit Configuration

-Audit Enable: Enables access audit collection for the Microsoft SQL Server connector.
+Audit Enable: Enables audit logs for the Microsoft SQL Server connector.
 Set this property to true to enable audit logs.

 • Example: https://sqlaudit.blob.core.windows.net/sqldbauditlogs/my-sql-server